18 Amazing THings to do in Bulgaria

 Each of the seven lakes has a name associated with its characteristics; The Tear, The Eye, The Kidney, The Twins, The Trefoil, Fish Lake and Lower Lake (from highest to lowest).

-Small streams and waterfalls flow between each of the lakes connecting them all.
+Small streams and waterfalls flow between each lake connecting them.
 The Tear, The Eye and The Kidney each drain separately into The Twins.
-From here, the water flows on to the lower three becoming more powerful as it passes the bottom two and flowing on from Lower Lake, it forms the start of the Dzherman River.
+From here, the water flows onto the lower three becoming more powerful as it passes the bottom two and flowing on from Lower Lake, it forms the start of the Dzherman River.

-Our Top Tip: this is one of the busiest things to do in Bulgaria so arrive early!!
-We’d also recommend staying in the nearby town Panichishte as it’s a very popular day trip from Sofia and this way you’ll be here before the day-trippers.
+Our Top Tip: hiking the Seven Rila Lakes is one of the most popular things to do in Bulgaria so arrive early.
+We’d recommend staying in the nearby town Panichishte as it’s a very popular day trip from Sofia and this way you’ll be here before the day-trippers.

 For our full guide to hiking the Seven Rila Lakes, read our guide below.